AbeBuck/BSU-Spartan-Team_FE-2024/Vehicle Chassis/README.md

 Vehicle Chassis
 ====

-This directory contains multiple photos displaying the chassis of the vehicle.
+This directory contains multiple photos displaying all six (6) sides of the chassis of the robot.

 ***